Teaching-myself-Godot/rewriting-zelia-tutorial/day-2.md

 In my first attempt I actually tried to make `Player` extend from `RigidBody2D` and failed to get a good enough grip on what was happening.

-You can check out the result on [the day-2-epic-fail tag of the github project](https://github.com/Teaching-myself-Godot/godot-zelia/blob/day-2-epic-fail/player/player.gd) of the code...

 ![Zelia flat on her face](screenshots/zelia-flat-on-her-face.png)

 ### Second attempt with `CharacterBody2D`